ChenZhu-Xie/xczphysics_SilverBullet/SB Basics.md

 - non-local ${Yellow("varName = varValue")} and ${Yellow("function end")} can be acquired
   - by subsequent space-lua code blocks following the executed order?
   - by widgets @ anywhere that calls them
+### Some details
+- table is actually the only data structure in Lua?
+  - if a function takes only a table as its arg, then we [can omit ()](https://youtu.be/qkLJ3viVq8I?t=2420)

 # Configuration